Ousmanerabi/Ousmanerabi.github.io/_pages/about.md

 <br/><br/>

 ## My Transition to Pharma/Industry
 My academic background in epidemiology and biostatistics, combined with hands-on SAS training and CDISC projects, has prepared me to contribute to clinical trials and RWE studies.
-Projects like my end-to-end CDISC workflow (SDTM/ADaM, TLF, define.xml) demonstrate my ability to deliver regulatory-compliant deliverables, while my R-based DHS analysis showcases transferable skills for RWE and observational studies.
+Projects like my end-to-end CDISC workflow (SDTM/ADaM, TLF, define.xml) demonstrate my ability to deliver regulatory-compliant deliverables, while my R-based analysis showcases transferable skills for RWE and observational studies.

 <a href="/Ousmane Diallo - Resume_updated.pdf" download>Download Resume</a>